eazel7/eazel7/README.md

  - CSS: I do know how to fix webpages, not how to do those super-fancy animations, just basic animations.
  - Flutter: 😶‍🌫️ just a little
  - some knowledge on networks: 📡 implemented support for IS-IS and some basic RSVP-TE in JavaScript
  - Docker, containers: I've worked with containers since before 🐋 Docker =D, so: Docker is easy.
 Once I used them to standardise the development environment with a web IDE in the project I was leading, that ended up being a really good move for the case.
+Also, 💗 loved RedHat's OpenShift.
+I believe Kubernetes isn't the right tool for the most cases it is in use: overly complex, usually not needed.

 But I've "derailed" in my free time a little building some stuff: